mighty-gerbils/gerbil/doc/reference/std/text/json.md

 (defaults to `#f`, i.e. print to string).
 The `indent` keyword specifies how much to increase indentation at each level of nesting (must be a positive integer, defaults to 2).
-The `sort-keys?` keyword offers a shortcut to parameterizing `json-sort-keys`.
+The `sort-keys?` keyword offers a shortcut to parameterizing `write-json-sort-keys?` which is heeded just like by `write-json`.
 The `lisp-style?` keyword if true specifies a format that follows Lisp style, and saves number of lines by starting objects and lists on the same line as the square or curly bracket, and closing it on the same line as the last entry, as opposed to regular style that uses newlines copiously.

-(Since Gerbil v0.18.2, this function no longer invokes `jq -M .` as an external program.)
+NB: Since Gerbil v0.18.2, this function no longer invokes `jq -M .` as an external program, and no longer uses `with-output` but instead `open-buffered-string-writer`, and has extra keyword arguments.